timczerniak/gramadach_na_gaeilge/24_verbal_adjectives_and_verbal_nouns.md

 * _tar éis_ + _an dinnéar_ + _a_ + _ullmhú_ = _tar éis an dinnéar a ullmhú_
 * _tar éis_ + _an scoil_ +  _a_ + _fhágáil_ = _tar éis an scoil a fhágáil_

-When there is not a direct target in a sentence, this is the word order in
+When there is no direct target in a sentence, this is the word order in
 question:

 * _Ba bhreá liom bualadh le Bríd_